Adult money habits are set by the age of 7 years old *

 It is important when teaching kids about money that they begin to understand the importance of saving wisely.

-Spend wisely can include planning, budgeting, using shopping lists, and holding out for the best deals.
+Spending wisely can include planning, budgeting, using shopping lists, and holding out for the best deals.
 It is about understanding the difference between needs and wants and avoiding impulsive purchases by setting goals and prioritising.

 In their blog Five easy ways to talk money with kids, Sorted advises parents to be open and frank about spending money.
 Talk to them about advertising and where money goes.
 As they get older they can learn about bills and budgeting.